 Note that each JSON-formatted file in the .ZIP file represents a single event: if 1,000 events occurred during the 5-minute time interval then the .ZIP file will contain 1,000 separate event notifications.

-All whitelisted Identity Cloud events.
-However, administrators can, on a per-application basis, choose to “blacklist” specific event types and exclude those events from their SIEM feed.
-For example, an organization might opt to blacklist the profile_update event.
+All Identity Cloud events made accessible to organizations.
+However, administrators can, on a per-application basis, choose to block specific event types and exclude those events from their SIEM feed.
+For example, an organization might opt to block the profile_update event.
 In that case, events referencing changes made to a user profile will no longer be included in the SIEM delivery feed.

 Batch-delivery of event data designed to be imported into a SIEM analytics tool such as Splunk or QRadar.
 As the name implies, SIEM (Security Information and Event Management) events are typically used for web site/app security, and to help you identify and suppress potential security problems.